voxpupuli/beaker-openstack/README.md

 beaker-openstack provides an OpenStack hypervisor implementation for Beaker.
 It provisions OpenStack instances, assigns floating IPs, manages keypairs, and optionally provisions volumes.

-Beaker automatically loads hypervisors based on the "hypervisor:" field in your nodeset.
+Beaker automatically loads hypervisors based on the `hypervisor:` field in your nodeset.
 No explicit require is needed.

 ---------------------------------------------------------------------